eclub-iitk/esp/README.md

  #### Remove Arduino Reset from Ground.

  ## Step 6 >> Start Sending Data to Serial Monitor of the Arduino using sensor.ino file

+ ### As we are using MPU6050, we need some extra libraries.
+Copy I2Cdev and MPU6050 to your libraies folder in Arduino.

+ #### Open MPU6050_DMP6 example from MPU6050 Library.